 Although it was a renewable heating scandal which precipitated the collapse of the devolved institutions in 2017, issues to do with culture and identity soon occupied centre stage in the ensuing three-year dispute.
 The Irish language, in particular, took on totemic significance as the DUP and Sinn Féin quarrelled over what steps (if any) a restored Executive should take to protect and facilitate Irish language speakers in Northern Ireland.
 This was but the latest episode in a dispute dating back to 2006, when an Irish Language Act was promised by the St Andrews Agreement but never delivered due to unionist resistance in the Assembly.
 At the height of the renewable heating scandal, in a move widely interpreted as retaliation against Sinn Féin, then DUP Communities Minister Paul Givan breached his own department’s equality obligations to withdraw funding from an Irish language summer school programme.
 The unprecedented backlash against what, in financial terms, was a relatively minor policy decision indicated a dramatic escalation in Northern Ireland’s longstanding ‘culture war’ over Irishness, Britishness and expressions thereof.

 By means of de-escalation, New Decade, New Approach commits the Northern Ireland Executive to establish statutory bodies to protect the rights of citizens to develop and celebrate their culture and identity.
 To this end, an Office of Identity and Cultural Expression will be created to ‘promote cultural pluralism and respect for diversity’.
 Legislation will also be brought forward to establish an Irish Language Commissioner and a Commissioner to enhance ‘the language arts and literature associated with the Ulster Scots / Ulster British tradition.
-Some key demands of Irish language activists have been met, including official recognition of the status of the Irish language, an obligation placed on public authorities to cater to Irish language speakers, and repeal of the Administration of Justice (Language) Act (Ireland) – an archaic piece of nineteenth century legislation prohibiting the use of any language but English in court proceedings.
+Some key demands of Irish language activists have been met, including official recognition of the status of the Irish language, an obligation placed on public authorities to cater to Irish language speakers, and repeal of the Administration of Justice (Language) Act (Ireland) – an archaic nineteenth century law prohibiting the use of any language but English in court proceedings.
 Whilst ultra-unionist critics argue that Northern Ireland will be ‘de-Britishiced’ as a result, these changes bring the region’s native language policy closer into line with those in Scotland and Wales.